 Next step, block in the flowers with red.
 I chose 2 reds, a deep cool red and a warm orange red called napthol red light a heavy body acrylic by Liquitex.
 This is a gorgeous color and really blends well with the cooler red to make the perfect poppies.

 I had in mind a field of poppies in the lower left, peaking just above midpoint and then s-curving down to the lower right.
 So far, so good…but now comes the hard part.

-I’m stumped, what do I do next? eek!
-I had no idea how to progress.
+I’m stumped, what to do next? eek!
+I had no idea how to go forward.
 I knew if I painted flowers in detail then I’d be missing the abstract challenge…what to do, what to do…